Passing references

 pub type SystemParamItem<'w, 's, P> = <P as SystemParam>::Item<'w, 's>;

 Ah, "easy".
-So SystemParam has a GAT called Item which is the same as the SystemParam, but with a new lifetime.
+So SystemParam has a Generic Associated Type called Item which is the same as the SystemParam, but with a new lifetime.
 They can take the function with some irrelevant lifetime, and then give it a new lifetime of the passed in resources.
 And while the type alias makes it shorter, I'm going to go without it to illustrate what it really means.
-Very complicated, and very clever.
+Very complicated and clever.
 Let's do it!

 trait SystemParam {